ManonLef/cv-app/src/notes-and-resources/notes.md

 ## ideas or features to look into for the future
 - [ ] download pdf / jpeg / or even other file format
 - [ ] add template or theme picker
+- [ ] future future: store in account.
+Make save file editable for censoring and sharing online